cea-lateqs/STMapy/README.md

 ##### Multiple spectra
 * **Select spectra with left-click** (_checkbox_): allows to select several spectra by left-clicking to average them.
 Unchecking the box will display the result of the averaging in the bottom-right widget.
 * **Number of pixels for right-click average** (_spinbox_): Right-clicking on the 2D plot at (X, Y) triggers an average over X - N, X + N, Y - N, Y + N. This box allows to change the value of N (default : 2).
-* **Average with respect to value** (_checkbox_): triggers the display of the averaging widget.
-This widget allows to plot two spectra: one resulting from the average of all spectra that have a value at the current voltage below a certain value (**Minimum value for the below averaging**) and the other resulting from the average of all spectra that have a value at the current voltage above a certain value (**Maximum value for the above averaging**).
-This operation can be started by clicking **Start the averaging** (may be lengthy).
 ##### Whole CITS
 * **Plot average spectrum** (_button_): plots the average of all spectra of the current channel.
 * **Average CITS** (_button_): averages the neighbouring spectra of the CITS along the X direction and replaces the CITS with the result.
 The number of spectrum to average together can be changed in the spinbox **Number of spectra to average along X direction**.
 Useful for line spectroscopies.
+* **Average with respect to value** (_checkbox_): triggers the display of the averaging widget.
+This widget allows to plot two spectra: one resulting from the average of all spectra that have a value at the current voltage below a certain value (**Minimum value for the below averaging**) and the other resulting from the average of all spectra that have a value at the current voltage above a certain value (**Maximum value for the above averaging**).
+This operation can be started by clicking **Start the averaging** (may be lengthy).
 #### Cuts
 * **Waterfall** or **2D plot** (_radio buttons_): allows to choose the type of representation for cuts.
 * **View selected spectra** (_checkbox_): allows to underline the pixels in the 2D plot that are chosen when doing a cut (debugging purposes).
+* **Whole length cut** (_button_): does a cut of the 2D plot along the great diagonal.
 #### Spectra plot
 * **Clear spectra** (_button_): clears the spectra window.
 * **Shift plot along X** (_text_): shifts the plotted spectra along the voltage axis by the given value.
 If 'topo' is given, the spectra will be shifted by the Z value at this position (unstable !).